Thrichomys laurentius

 Thrichomys laurentius, the Sao Lourenço punaré, is a South American caviomorph rodent of the spiny rat family.
 It was formerly considered a subspecies of T apereoides.
-It is found in the northern Caatinga ecoregion of northeastern Brazil, a region of dry tropical forest and scrub, at elevations from 15 to 800 m.
+It is endemic to the northern Caatinga ecoregion of northeastern Brazil, a region of dry tropical forest and scrub, at elevations from 15 to 800 m.
 Little is known about its population trends and threats.